Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_ve_android.md

             if (VideoEditorIntegrationModule.CONFIG_ENABLE_CUSTOM_AUDIO_BROWSER) {
                 AudioBrowserContentProvider()
             } else {
-                // Default implementation that supports Mubert and Local audio stored on the device AudioBrowserMusicProvider()
+                // Default implementation that supports Local audio stored on the device AudioBrowserMusicProvider()
             }
         }